Articles in this section

 Example 2

-Utilizing a custom text binding combining static text, line breaks and the binding syntax to inject response form answers to create a bullet list containing the prospect company facts
+Using a custom text binding to combine static text, line breaks and binding syntax for response form answers, to create a bullet list containing the prospect company facts.
+The binding is:

 {{Form.CustomerCompany}} founded in {{Form.CustomerCompanyYear}}